 Coffee cake muffins arranged on a peach colored backdrop.

 What’s better than coffee cake?
 Coffee cake in muffin form!
-These cinnamon crumb cake muffins are easy to make and will sweeten up your morning routine.
-This recipe makes 12 perfect coffee cake muffins.
+These coffee cake muffins with crumb topping are easy to make and will sweeten up your morning routine.
+This recipe makes 12 perfect muffins and are perfect for when you need new and different muffin ideas!

-While most coffee cake is baked in a cake pan like my apple coffee cake, banana coffee cake, and cherry coffee cake– these convenient muffins are perfect for on the go!
+As a trained professional baker, I usually bake my coffee cakes like my apple coffee cake, banana coffee cake, and cherry coffee cake in a pan, but these convenient muffins are perfect for on the go!
 You can also make a big batch for a brunch or potluck.

 Ingredients for streusel topping.